Pavol Demitra: Ottawa Senators

 Demitra began the 1993–94 season with the Ottawa Senators, and in his first NHL game on 9 October 1993, Demitra scored on St. Louis Blues goaltender Curtis Joseph for his first NHL goal and point.
 He played in 12 games for Ottawa during the season, scoring a goal and two points.
 Demitra mainly spent the season with Ottawa's American Hockey League affiliate, the Prince Edward Island Senators.
 In 41 AHL games Demitra recorded 41 points, sixth on the team.
 He spent most of the following season in the AHL, scoring 74 points in 61 games.
 Demitra also spent time with Ottawa, as he scored four goals and seven points in 16 games.
 He began the 1995–96 season in the AHL, but after scoring 81 points in 48 games was recalled to Ottawa permanently.
 With Ottawa, Demitra had seven goals and 17 points in 31 games.

-To start the 1996–97 season, Demtira was a contract hold-out with Ottawa.
+To start the 1996–97 season, Demitra was a contract hold-out with Ottawa.
 He played a game with HC Dukla Trenčín of the Slovak Extraliga, getting a goal and two points, before joining the Las Vegas Thunder of the IHL.
 With the Thunder, Demitra had eight goals and 21 points in 22 games.
 On 27 November 1996, the Senators parted ways with Demitra, as Ottawa traded him to the St. Louis Blues for Christer Olsson.